 An independent and appropriately resourced inspectorate plays a critical role in providing oversight and accountability in the adult correctional and youth justice systems.
-During 2019-20, additional resources were required to meet statutory obligations and additional temporary positions were created.
+During 2020-21, a number of temporary positions were converted to permanent positions and additional temporary positions were created.